Sexual Positions & Techniques

 Yet men are sensitive when it comes to sex.
-Yes, "sensitivity" is exactly the right word.
+Yes, "sensitive" is exactly the right word.

 For men, sexual arousal, and the process from erection to ejaculation, requires a whole series of delicate and complex events which must occur correctly in sequence.

 Initially, a man must feel sexual desire.
 This must be then translated into arousal.
 Arousal must produce an erection.
 Then mental imagery and/or physical stimulation must combine together to produce a gradually increasing level of sexual arousal up to the point where the man reaches the point of ejaculatory inevitability.

 And at this point the man reaches orgasm and ejaculates.
 But even there the story isn't complete, because even with an erection, there's no guarantee that a man will ejaculate normally.

 If he has a variety of conditions, including prostate problems, then he may experience retrograde ejaculation.
 This the passage of semen into the bladder.

 But, admittedly, even against that background it's hard to imagine the majority of men failing to ejaculate during intercourse.